nextcloud/nextcloudpi/README.md

 build/build-LXD.sh
 ```

-NextCloudPi can be installed in any architecture running the latest Debian
+NextcloudPi can be installed in any architecture running the latest Debian

 _Note: this assumes a clean Debian install, and there is no rollback method_